Tim Van Laere Gallery

-Tim Van Laere Gallery is a contemporary art gallery in Antwerp, founded in 1997 by Tim Van Laere.
+Tim Van Laere Gallery is a contemporary art gallery with locations in Antwerp and Rome, founded in 1997 by Tim Van Laere.
 The gallery focuses both on the work of young, emerging artists and established international artists.

 Ever since the gallery was founded, it has acquired a reputation on the global art scene, with artists from many different countries exhibiting works of all media (sculpture, painting, video, installation, photography).
-In the past couple of years, important names such as Kati Heck, Jonathan Meese, Anton Henning, Adrian Ghenie, Nicolas Provost and Rinus Van de Velde have all had solo shows at the gallery.
+In the past couple of years, important names such as Kati Heck, Jonathan Meese, Anton Henning, Adrian Ghenie and Rinus Van de Velde have all had solo shows at the gallery.

+In fall 2023 Tim Van Laere Gallery opened its second location in Rome.
+The space is located in the 17th century Palazzo Donarelli Ricci, which incorporates some terraced houses of the 15th century.
+The architect-owner was Giacomo della Porta.
+The palazzo is located on the historical Via Giulia, a roughly half-mile-long cobbled street that is lined nearly end to end with churches and elegant palazzi, starting with the ivy-covered Farnese arch, designed by Michelangelo and erected in 1603.

-The gallery is showing 6 exhibitions per year and participates in a number of International Art Fairs.
+The gallery is showing 10 exhibitions per year and participates in a number of International Art Fairs.